microsoft/coyote/docs/ref/Microsoft.Coyote.Runtime/SchedulingPoint/Yield.md

 ## Remarks

-Invoking this method can lower the scheduling priority of the currently executing operation when certain exploration strategies are used.
+Invoking this method might lower the scheduling priority of the currently executing operation when certain exploration strategies are used.

 ## See Also